 2. Vehicle-related costs

-Buying a vehicle for your transportation business might be a one-time investment.
-But operating and running the vehicle over time for business purposes will add to the total transport costs.
+Buying a vehicle to provide actual transport services might be a one-time investment.
+However, operating and running the vehicle over time for business purposes will add to the actual costs of transportation.

 Commercial vehicles must abide by the rules of getting inspections done at regular intervals.
 Unexpected repairs in commercial vehicles in the transport sector are often expensive.